 The West Mesa forms the edge of the Rio Grande River valley.
 Along the mesa’s rim, over 24,000 Native American petroglyph carvings created by the Pueblo tribe are visible.
 Created in 1990, the Petroglyph National Monument protects these cultural treasures.
 We enjoyed spending a morning hiking along the valley and up the mesa to see these ancient carvings.
 A visit here is one of the most unique things to do in Albuquerque.

-Sip at St. Clair Winery & Bistro
+Sip at D.H.
+Lescombes Winery & Bistro

 Imbibe at the Hotel Andaluz